 The Workgroup agreed that additional definitions were required for the new notices proposed for the DCRP, and also requested that a definition be added for Demand Control Rotation Period for clarity, as this is mentioned within OC6.9.7.

 When reviewing the new notices defined to enable the DCRP, the Workgroup discussed the distinction between the terms ‘notices’ and ‘warnings’ in the Grid Code.
 The Workgroup confirmed that a ‘warning’ is typically used to alert parties about something that may happen, while a ‘notice’ requires action.
 The Workgroup also agreed that the terms should be used consistently and appropriately to reflect the actions required, deciding to use ‘notices’ for all three new communications, reflecting the need for action by the Network Operators.

+The Workgroup noted that the notices should specify ‘Relevant Network Operators’ to ensure clarity on who the notices apply to, to account for scenarios where not all Network Operators might be involved.

+The Workgroup also discussed whether multiple Activation Schedules might be issued and how they should be handled, agreeing that the initial Implementation notice would cover the entire period until a Stand Down notice is issued.
+Subsequent Activation Schedules would be issued as needed.

+A Workgroup member suggested including a timeline diagram to clarify the sequence of notices and actions.
+The Workgroup discussed whether this should be in OC6 or OC7, agreeing that it should be created it as a standalone document first and then deciding on its placement later.

 Governance Rules:

 The Workgroup noted that GC0176 has an impact on the NCER due to changes to OC6.5.
 The Proposer advised that OC6.9 would be added to the mapping table within Annex GR.B Table 2, which the Workgroup agreed with.

+Interaction of DCRP with Low Frequency Demand Disconnection (LFDD)

+The Workgroup discussed the overlap between LFDD and DCRP blocks, especially with high demand disconnection, the consideration needed for protected customers under both LFDD and DCRP, and the technical challenges of integrating LFDD and DCRP blocks.
+The Workgroup acknowledged that the LFDD issue is complex and will require further work, but it is beyond the scope of this modification.

 Draft Legal Text